 - Use a 1/4 measuring cup to drop the batter onto the baking sheet.
 Space one inch apart and press down lightly.

-- Bake in the center of the oven for 30-35 minutes or until sides and bottom are golden brown.
+- Bake in the center of the oven for 30-35 minutes or until the sides and bottom are lightly browned.